The big idea of Mercy Season

 Second season (Roots) -- God promised to bring blessing and mercy into the world through the descendants of Abraham

-Third season (Freedom) -- Jesus took mercy to a new level, sacrificing his own life
+Third season (Freedom) -- Jesus took mercy to a new level, sacrificing his own life to win our freedom

-Fourth season (Power) -- Jesus took power in heaven but mercifully sent his Spirit as a means of empowerment not judgment
+Fourth season (Power) -- Jesus took power in heaven but mercifully sent his Spirit as a means of empowerment, not judgment

 Fifth season (Mercy Season) -- Jesus presented his own blood to God in heaven as a sacrifice for humanity